I went to an author reading and only six people showed up, five others and me. Two were the organizers and one of them had to leave early. Yikes.

 9. If all else fails, remember it is quality over quantity: If your public reading has a tiny turn-out, put your whole heart into it anyway.
 The six people who do come may be the best connected in the area and may be able to work wonders for your book.
 Network like crazy with them, ask them questions about themselves and their work, and make sure they leave feeling good.

 What have I forgotten?
-What advice do you have about how to get a good turn-out at author events?
+What advice do you have about how to get a good turn-out at an author reading?